ansible/community-docs/integration_tests_quick_start_guide.rst

 With this kind of tests, we check if a module as a whole satisfies its functional requirements.
 Simply put, we check that features work as expected and users will get the outcome described in the module's documentation.

+You can see `two kinds <https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_testing.html#adding-integration-tests>`_ of integration tests used in the collections: using Ansible roles and using ``runme.sh``.
+In this guide we will describe the first one.

 We check modules with playbooks that invoke those modules.
 We pass standalone parameters and their combinations, and check what the module reports with the `assert <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/assert_module.html>`_ module and the actual state of the system after each task.

 Here is an example.